archaeojsc/SAA_2023_Limits_Arch_Inference/SAA_2023_Limits_Arch_Inference.md

 The first is whether or not the channel has what is referred to, in statistical terms, as *memory*.
 In a channel without memory, the elements of any signal or message are unaffected by any other or prior signals.
 Each transmitted signal is *independent* from any others.
 In probabilistic terms, this implies that each element or symbol in a message's transmission has a fixed probability distribution unaffected by earlier transmissions.
 This would make them statistically equivalent to a sequence of independent, identically distributed events.
 Conversely, in a channel with memory each transmission would potentially be altered by the conditional probability based on prior messages.

 The second property is related to the allowable encoding of signals.
 These are distinguished by whether the set of symbols or elements used to form (i.e., encode) the signal are *finite* or *infinite*.
-This distinction is somewhat moot in the archaeological case since, as Justeson points out, "...the number of meaningful attributes in any material system is finite, and since both the input and output signals are material systems, then we can say that both the input and output alphabets are finite" [@Justeson1973, p.135].
+This distinction is somewhat moot in the archaeological case since, as Justeson points out, "...the number of meaningful attributes in any material system is finite, and since both the input and output signals are material systems, then we can say that both the input and output alphabets [*i.e., set of symbols or elements*] are finite" [@Justeson1973, p.135].
 Since there are a finite number of possible elements used to encode archaeological signals, the channel is described as *discrete* (as opposed to *continuous*).
 This primarily has the effect, for the purposes of analysis, of limiting the possible types of probability distributions involved.
 For archaeological assemblages, these would most often be attribute- or type-frequency probabilities.
 It also places certain constraints on the *memory* of the channel as well.

 The memory of a discrete archaeological channel therefore requires a bit more consideration.
 In a discrete *memoryless* channel, the presence or absence of any given element or attribute would by definition be *independent* of the presence or absence of any other.
 That would mean, though, that "...their signals are undecipherable from our vantage point since, being independently transmitted, they show no differentiation or special clustering on any level; independence implies only random associations" [@Justeson1973, p.135].
 Justeson also observes, however, that the memory of an archaeological channel would also have to be finite.
 Otherwise, the accumulation of noise within the channel over time would eventually render any subsequent signals uninterpretable.